Manjiri-t/-Sales-Trends-Dashboard-in-Excel/README.md

 ## Sales Trends Dashboard in Excel

-Designed and developed a Sales Trend dashboard using e-commerce website sales data to identify key patterns and insights; performed calculations for static and dynamic views and utilized appropriate chart types and visualization tools in Excel.
+Created Different insights of data in different tabs such as 'Revenue and ARO Trend', 'Impressions and Conversions' , 'Citywise Distribution' and 'Calculation'.

+Calculated both Static and Dynamic calculations

+Created Dashboard using different chart type and slicer and other visualization options available in Excel.